phy25/twenty-seventeen-phy/README.md

 # twenty-seventeen-phy
-Open-sourced Modified Twenty Seventeen Template according to GPL license.
+Open-sourced Modified Twenty Seventeen Template.
+Originally produced by the WordPress Team.

+Beforehand I misunderstood the meaning of GPL (and AGPL), and actually I don't need to publish this.
+Anyway sharing is a good deed :-)

 ## Changes Made So Far